-Consideration of Diversity.
-The Nominating and Corporate Governance Committee believes that the interests of the stockholders are best served by a Board of Directors whose members collectively have a diverse balance of experience, skills and characteristics as appropriate to our business because it encourages a full discussion on Board topics from a variety of viewpoints and with the benefit of many different experiences.
-Although we do not have a policy regarding diversity, in looking for a candidate who will best meet the particular needs of the Board at the time, the Nominating and Corporate Governance Committee does consider whether the specific skills, background and work experience of a candidate would add to and complement the existing viewpoints represented by the present Board members, as well as applicable legal requirements.
-The Nominating and Corporate Governance Committee believes that the current Board composition represents a diversity of experience and skills appropriate to our business and has recently appointed two new members who provide gender diversity along with additional qualifications and experience.
+Consideration of Diversity and Board Diversity Matrix The Nominating and Corporate Governance Committee believes that the interests of the stockholders are best served by a board of directors whose members collectively have a diverse balance of experience, skills and characteristics as appropriate to our business because it encourages a full discussion on board topics from a variety of viewpoints and with the benefit of many different experiences.
+Although we do not have a policy regarding diversity, in looking for a candidate who will best meet the particular needs of the Board at the time, the Nominating and Corporate Governance Committee does consider whether the specific skills, background and work experience of a candidate would add to and complement the existing viewpoints represented by the present Board members, as well as applicable legal and listing requirements.
+As of the date of this filing, the Board consists of 5 men and 3 women, with one member self-designating as a Latino.
+The Nominating and Corporate Governance Committee believes that the current Board composition represents a diversity of experience and skills appropriate to our business, as well as gender and ethnic diversity.